-This workshop is full of life.
-Explore objects that have self-sustaining processes like plants, animals and mirco-organisms.
+This workshop is full of life!
+Explore objects that have self-sustaining processes like plants, animals and micro-organisms.
 Through engaging hands-on activities learn about the difference between living and non-living things, simple life cycles and the bigger picture.
 Available in a junior or middle/senior primary format.

 Level: Foundation to Level 6.